tradle/cloudpal/README.md

 | No logging of your browsing history promise  | Logging impossibility |
 | Limited number of devices | Unlimited devices |
 | Not possible | Virtual network for all your devices.
 Think Airdrop between any of your devices, no matter where they are |

+### Beauty of the modern design
+- **Stay connected with network interruptions** Hop in the car while on WhatsApp call and the handoff from WiFi to Cell network will be semaless.
+Close the lid of your laptop, open it and you are online instantly.
+Feels so nice!
+- **VPN usually makes your network slower** Here you will not notice it!
+- **VPN usually transfers more data hurting your data plan**.
+Here the overhead is minimal!

 ### Common VPN features
 - **Secure your line on public WiFi** (cafe, airport, etc).
 Public WiFi is the feeding ground kiddie hackers in training, you become an easy target without the VPN.
 Stay safe!